bhagyaShilagani/WeatherApp/README.md

 -Display a three day forecast for the entered zip code.
 -Display a spinning circle over the forecast while waiting for API data to load to give the user some indication that something is happening while you wait for data.

-Client Setup on a web server
+Client: Setup on a web server
+1. Download zip file (client.zip) from ../bhagyaShilagani/WeatherApp/client/client.zip
-1. Download(weatherApp.zip) and extract files to any local web server.
+2. Extract files to a local web server.
 I am using a json-server, copy files into the public folder of a webserver.
 2. To install json-server go to  https://github.com/typicode/json-server
+3. Start json-server
+	- json-server --watch db.json
-3. Start json-server, client can be accessed at http://localhost:3000/#!/
+	- client can be accessed at http://localhost:3000/#!/
 4. Client Weather App shows weather forecast for Zipcode: 60203 as default

-Client: ** Installation Instructions
+Client: Setup using Gulp
-1.	download zip file (weatherApp.zip) from ../bhagyaShilagani/WeatherApp/client/weatherApp.zip
+1. Download zip file (weatherApp.zip) from ../bhagyaShilagani/WeatherApp/client/weatherApp.zip
 2. Extract weatherApp.zip files to ..\weatherApp folder
 3. Install following node modules under ..\weatherApp\.
 Skip this step and goto step 4 if you already have these modules installed
   a.
 Install Node and npm, to install Node on your machine, go to  https://nodejs.org and click on the Download button